Faezeh-Kh/Coverage4DSLs/README.md

         <img src="Screenshots/flView-initial.png" width="70%" height="40%">
     </p>

     Once you select a technique from the list (e.g., here we selected `phi` technique), the suspiciousness score and the rank of each model element will be calculated and immediately shown in the view.
-Here based on `phi` technique, the score of the defected element is 1.0 and its rank is 1.
+Here based on `phi` technique, the score of the faulty element is 1.0 and its rank is 1.
     <p align="center">
         <img src="Screenshots/flView-final.png" width="70%" height="40%">
     </p>